Iran TV boss sacked over Jackie Chan sex scene

-TEHERAN (AFP) - A regional boss of Iran's state broadcaster IRIB has been fired after inadvertently letting a Jackie Chan sex scene slip through its tight censorship rules.
+TEHERAN • Was he sleeping on the job?
+A regional boss of Iran's state broadcaster IRIB has been fired after letting a Jackie Chan sex scene slip through its tight censorship rules.

 That is far beyond the usual limits in Iran, where men and women are not even allowed to shake hands on screen.